Szeket/Szeket/README.md

 - 👋 Hi, I’m @Szeket
-- 👀 I’m interested in learning everything
+- 👀 I’m interested in learning Everything
-- 🌱 I’m currently learning js :)
+- 🌱 I’m currently learning js, html, css and all that jazz :)
 - 📫 @Szeket on telegram

 <!---